 2022, Vol. 6 Issue 4, Part A

-Introduction: De-Quervain disease is a stenosing tenosynovitis due to inadequacy volume between abductor pollicis longus, extensor pollicis brevis and their tunnel.
+Abstract: Introduction: De-Quervain disease is a stenosing tenosynovitis due to inadequacy volume between abductor pollicis longus, extensor pollicis brevis and their tunnel.
 Treatment method includes immobilization, steroid injections and operation.
 For the first time Fritz De Quervain described surgical treatment of this disease.
 Since then various ways of treatment have been reported.

 Aim and Objective: The aim of this study was to evaluate the clinical outcome of various incisions in the management of De-Quervain disease.